canadianavenger/ea-ega/README.md

 ## The Code

-In this repo there are two C programs, each is a standalone utility for converting between the EA-PAK format and the Windows BMP format.
+In this repo there are two C programs, each is a standalone utility for converting between the EA-EGA format and the Windows BMP format.
 The code is written to be portable, and should be able to be compiled for Windows, Linux, or Mac.
 The code is offered without warranty under the MIT License.
 Use it as you will personally or commercially, just give credit if you do.

 - `ega2bmp.c` converts the given `.EGA` image into a Windows BMP format image
 - `bmp2ega.c` converts the given Windows BMP format image into a `.EGA` image